TheBotlyNoob/svelte-rs/README.md

 # Svelte(-rs)

 An alternative implementation of the Svelte compiler, written in Rust.
-This is a work in progress, and is not yet ready for production use.
+This is a work in progress and is not yet viable for any kind of use in a project.

 ## Why?

 Svelte is a great framework but the developer experience when trying to use Rust as a backend isn't that good.
 This project aims to improve that.

+## Features

+[ ] Compiles Svelte to client side JS
+[ ] Compiles Svelte to server-side JS
+[ ] Custom components

 ---